lisad/draft-happel-mailmaint-pdparchive/draft-happel-mailmaint-pdparchive.md

 ### Always include 'uid' and 'updated'

-These requirements apply to JSContact {{RFC9553}}, JSTask and JSCalendar {{RFC8984}} objects when exported or imported using the formats in this specification, because these all have 'uid' and 'updated' values.
+These requirements apply to {{JSContact}}, JSTask and {{JSCalendar}} objects when exported or imported using the formats in this specification, because these all have 'uid' and 'updated' values.

 Requirements: